scylladb/scylla-cloud-getting-started/docs/java.md

 # Quick Start: Java with ScyllaDB

-In this tutorial you'll build a Media Player to store your songs and build playlists.
+In this tutorial, you'll build a Media Player to store your songs and build playlists.

 ## 1. Getting the Driver